-- 6.4 The recovery plan should provide a detailed description of the financial institution's overall organisational and legal entity structure, including its: - - 6.4.1 governance and risk management arrangements; - 6.4.2 material entities (e.g. subsidiaries and affiliates); - 6.4.3 critical operations; - 6.4.4 core business lines, identified by contributions to revenue, profit, market share, strategic importance, enterprise value, growth, or other similar metrics; and - 6.4.5 core management information systems. - 6.5 The plan should explain the financial institution's interconnections and interdependencies across business lines; amongst affiliates and subsidiaries in a financial group structure, as well as with critical third parties. - 6.6 The plan should address whether (and how) a disruption of these interconnections or interdependencies would materially affect the financial institution.
+- 6.4 The recovery plan should provide a detailed description of the financial institution's overall organisational and legal entity structure, including its: - - 6.4.1 governance and risk management arrangements;

+- 6.4.2 material entities (e.g. subsidiaries and affiliates); - 6.4.3 critical operations; - 6.4.4 core business lines, identified by contributions to revenue, profit, market share, strategic importance, enterprise value, growth, or other similar metrics; and - 6.4.5 core management information systems. - 6.5 The plan should explain the financial institution's interconnections and interdependencies across business lines; amongst affiliates and subsidiaries in a financial group structure, as well as with critical third parties. - 6.6 The plan should address whether (and how) a disruption of these interconnections or interdependencies would materially affect the financial institution.

-B. TRIGGER EVENTS8
+B. TRIGGER EVENTS10

-- 6.7 A trigger event is a situation, occurrence or scenario that signals the existence or emergence of severe stress on the financial institution.
+- 6.7 A trigger event is a situation, occurrence, or scenario that signals the existence or emergence of severe stress on the financial institution.
 Trigger events serve as alarm warnings that severe stress to the financial strength and viability of the financial institution is happening, has happened, or may happen.
 The recovery plan should contain indicators that, when neared or breached, will assist the financial institution in identifying the risk or existence of severe stress and trigger activation of parts of the recovery plan.
-Appendices II and III set out a framework for establishment of recovery plan indicators and relevant quantitative metrics respectively. - 6.8 Trigger event indicators should be designed and implemented to prevent undue delays in the implementation of recovery measures.
+Appendices II and III set out a framework for the establishment of recovery plan indicators and relevant quantitative metrics, respectively. - 6.8 Trigger event indicators should be designed and implemented to prevent undue delays in the implementation of recovery measures.
 The breach of any trigger should result in timely notice accompanied by sufficient information to enable senior management to take corrective action.
 Examples of recovery measures include restructuring the balance sheet, conserving capital and liquidity, terminating activities or business lines, or taking other operational or capital actions.
-The recovery plan may not assume or rely on any extraordinary government support. - 6.9 Trigger events should be well defined, pre-determined, plausible, and tailored to the risks faced by the financial institution and should be aligned to other early warning indicators within the financial institution's existing risk governance framework9.
+The recovery plan may not assume or rely on any extraordinary government support. - 6.9 Trigger events should be well-defined, pre-determined, plausible, and tailored to the risks faced by the financial institution and should be aligned to other early warning indicators within the financial institution's existing risk governance framework11. - 6.10 Trigger events should be designed to provide the financial institution with notice of a continuum of increasingly severe stress, ranging from warnings of the likely occurrence of severe stress to the actual existence of severe stress. - 6.11 Trigger events should be appropriately calibrated to leading indicators to allow the financial institution time to activate recovery options as well as provide sufficient notice of the situation to management.
+For example, falling below regulatory minimum capital levels may not be an appropriate trigger event, as the financial institution may not be able to implement timely corrective action after breaching these levels.

-8 Refer to Appendix I for trigger event indicators
+10 Refer to Appendix I for trigger event indicators.

-The trigger framework should be aligned with other contingency plans and processes in the entity's risk framework such as its Enterprise Risk Management or in the case of an insurer, its Own Risk Self-Assessment (ORSA).
+11 The trigger framework should be aligned with other contingency plans and processes in the entity's risk framework such as its Enterprise Risk Management, ICAAP, or in the case of an insurer, its ORSA.